 The distances between $\mathbf{z}$ and each hyperplane $h_j$ in the head $h$ can be measured with $d(\mathbf{z},h_j)$.
 Thus, by taking a normalized difference between $d(\mathbf{z},h_j)$ and $d(\mathbf{z},h_y)$, this metric $D(\mathbf{z},h)$ actually measures the required minimal distance to change the output of the head to a wrong prediction.

 The complete optimization problem of DIO is constructed as follows:

 with

-In Eq.\eqref{op:dio-complete}, the margin-maximization loss $\mathcal{L}_d$ involving the margin term in \eqref{eq:dist-z-head} is taken with a similar form to the hinge loss.
-For the backbone $g$ and a given head $h^i$, only those correctly-classified samples $(\mathbf{\bar{x}},y)$ are incorporated in calculating the loss $\mathcal{L}_d$, i.e., $h^i(g(\mathbf{\bar{x}}))=y$.
+In Eq.\eqref{op:dio-complete}, the margin-maximization loss $\mathcal{L}_d$ involving the margin term in Eq.\eqref{eq:dist-z-head} is taken with a similar form to the hinge loss.
+For the backbone $g$ and a given head $h^i$, only those correctly-classified samples $(\mathbf{\bar{x}},y)$ are incorporated in calculating the loss $\mathcal{L}_d$, {\it i.e.}, $h^i(g(\mathbf{\bar{x}}))=y$.
 The margin $D(\mathbf{\bar{z}},h)$ is then calculated based on the backbone $g$, the head $h^i$, and the specified samples $(\mathbf{\bar{x}},y)$, which measures the minimal distance required to make the current head output a false prediction.
 For a robust network, this margin $D(\mathbf{\bar{z}},h)$ should be maximized as much as possible so that the perturbations accumulated from the input will not cause the network to respond incorrectly.
 Therefore, we design such a form for the $\mathcal{L}_d$: the maximization in the hinge loss and the outermost minimization works together to form a min-max optimization problem, which forces the margin $D(\mathbf{\bar{z}},h)$ as close to the hyper-parameter $\tau$ as possible.
 The coefficient $\beta$ balances the effect of $\mathcal{L}_d$.
 In addition, a theoretical discussion on the relationships between the two constraints is provided in the {\it supplementary material}.

-From a theoretical perspective, discussions on the proposed two constraints are given as follows, illustrating their effectiveness.
-Specifically, we will show how the margin-maximization loss $\mathcal{L}_d$ works and how it cooperates with the orthogonal loss $\mathcal{L}_o$ to boost informative orthogonality in high-dimensional space, by the help of the Vapnik-Chervonenkis (VC) dimension \cite{Vapnik1998} in statistical learning theory and the orthogonality Lemma induced from the Johnson-Lindenstrauss Lemma\cite{johnson1984extensions,dasgupta1999elementary,kaban2015improved}.